kalex19/Sophia-Native/README.md

 Please reference the user stories to understand the full functionality of SOPHIA.

 SOPHIA is an A11Y app with a large focus on accessibility.

 ## User Stories

 ### Client

-*
-*
-*
-*
+* User can create an account
+* User can create a profile
-*
+* User can log in
-*
+* User can log out
+* User can list personal information, contact information, needs, allergies, medications, and dietary restrictions in profile
+* User can create task lists
+* User can edit list name
-*
+* User can delete lists
+* User can add tasks to lists
-*
+* User can edit tasks
-*
+* User can delete tasks
+* User can increase/decrease importance of tasks
+* User can add a due date to a task
+* User can add details to a task note
+* User can share a list with a caretaker
+* User can receive a notification when list/task is completed
+* User can use built in microphone to create lists and tasks

 ### Caretaker

-*
-*
-*
-*
-*
-*
-*
-*
-*

-## Learning Goals

-The primary learning goals for this project are:

-* server-side testing
-* further understanding of complete CRUD endpoints
-* connecting BE & FE repositories using CORS
-* multiple environments:
-* testing
-* making use of automatic continuous integration with TravisCI
-* deployment with Heroku

-The second focus for this project is developing professional-level workflow habits.
-This includes:
+* User can create an account

-* using a PR template
+* User can create a profile
-* conducting actual code reviews in your PRs
+* User can log in
-* detailed agile workflow using a kanban system or GH issues
-* keeping track of MVP features and nice-to-have features
+* User can log out
+* User can list personal information, contact information, and abilities in profile
-* agreeing to a commit message template
+* User can subscribe to a client's list(s)
-* exploring git rebase and squashing
-* Highly semantic, specific, professional documentation (README, API documentation, etc)

-## Challenges

-The developers had developed frontend applications and backend applications, but had never before combined backend and frontend.
-Although it was not challenging, there was a learning curve to overcome.
-The biggest challenge was understanding how to incorporate the datatable information and format into the frontend.

-## Successes

-The biggest success was rendering the randomly generated colors and saving the palettes with their associated projects on the backend.
-Users can also lock colors to create a customized palette.
+* User can view lists/tasks
+* User can view task details
+* User can complete tasks
+* User can complete notes
+* User can send a notification of task/list completion to the client

 ## Tech Stack

 * React
 * Redux
-* Supertest
+* React Native
 * Jest
+* Enzyme

 add badges!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # How To Use